|

 1996 - 2000

-Eric Howard devoted most of his time during this
+Eric devoted most of his time during this

-period to help protect our rural communities which were under threat
+period to help protect rural communities which were under threat

 from the ban on hunting.
-He personally wrote to over 300 Labour MP’s
+He wrote to over 300 Labour MP's.
+His

-shooting was to country communities.
+shooting were to country communities.
 A permanent exhibition of

 Eric’s work hangs in the boardroom of The Countryside Alliance